volcengine/veScale/vescale/dtensor/README.md

     | Thread 0        | Thread 1        | Thread 2        | Thread 3        |
 x = | rand(0, offset) | rand(1, offset) | rand(2, offset) | rand(3, offset) |
 ```
-After the execution of torch.rand(4), the global offset increments by 4, which is the
+After the execution of `torch.rand(4)`, the global offset increments by 4, which is the
 granularity of cuda's RNG offsets.

 The global offset increments by the size of the randomness used in each thread, rounded
 up to the nearest multiple of 4.
 For instance, if 1000 GPU threads is used to generate
-7000 random numbers, each thread takes 7 random numbers from Cuda RNG and the global offset
-increases by 8 afterward.
+7000 random numbers, each thread takes 7 random numbers from Cuda RNG and the global offset increases by 8 afterward.

-However, using OffsetBasedRNGTracker along with an un-patched pytorch, it outputs a
-different tensor given 2 GPUs.
+However, using `OffsetBasedRNGTracker`, it outputs a different tensor given 2 GPUs.
 ```
     | GPU 0                                 | GPU 1                                     |
     | Thread 0 of GPU 0 | Thread 1 of GPU 0 | Thread 0 of GPU 1   | Thread 1 of GPU 1   |